 What is the upside of making an even better decision?

 This is essentially a cost-benefit analysis.
-If research sharpens your decision making, what is that worth to the team?
+If research sharpens the decision-making process, what is that worth to the team?
 This question reframes research investments from costs to potential revenue and profit builders.
 It’s the projected ROI.

 To what degree does consumer feedback impact the final decision(s)?